code-experiment/code_experiment_fastapi_playground/README.md

 > Make sure you are inside the `code_experiment_playground` folder when you run this command.

 ```
-(venv) $ pip install -r requirements.txt
+(venv) $ pipenv install
 ```

-> You might need to remove the `uvloop` package on windows.
+> You might need to change the version of python

 ## Run The Uvicorn Server